aptech/docs/docs/CR-externdataloop.rst

 Commas in *variable_list* are optional.

-:func:`extern` tells the translator not to generate local code for the listed variables, and not to assume that they are elements of the input data set.
+`extern` tells the translator not to generate local code for the listed variables, and not to assume that they are elements of the input data set.

-:func:`extern` statements should be placed before any reference to the symbols listed.
-The specified names should not exist in the input data set, or be used in a :func:`make` statement.
+`extern` statements should be placed before any reference to the symbols listed.
+The specified names should not exist in the input data set, or be used in a `make` statement.

 Examples